 To grow mint from cuttings, you’ll need:

-- A small pot (3″ is good with good drainage) or growing area with some potting soil
+- A small pot (make sure it’s at least 3″ in diameter, with good drainage) or growing area with some potting soil

 - Rooting hormone (optional)

-Before we get into the specific steps, it should be noted that growing mint from cuttings is a lengthy process.
-Depending on the strategy taken, it could take as long as a year until you can harvest and eat from your new mint plant.
+Before we get into the specific steps, it should be noted that growing mint from cuttings can be a lengthy process, depending on the method used.
+If you use a growth hormone, it could take as long as a year until you can harvest and eat from your new mint plant.